Ragged Clown

 Gooden: Good.

-This went on for several days.
-I knew all the answers and they didn’t seem to know any.
-My Dad had bought me an American college textbook on organic chemistry for Christmas that year.
-I could’ve easily done A-level chemistry when I was 14 but that wasn’t an option.
+My Dad had bought me an American university textbook on organic chemistry for Christmas that year.
+I could’ve easily done A-level chemistry when I was 14, but that wasn’t an option.
 The only option was four more years of boredom and getting the cane.

 — 1980-82 —